NilPointer-Software/bdfd-wiki/src/bdscript/userReacted.md

 # $userReacted
-Checks if an user reacted to a message with the provided emoji.
-Returns "true", if the user did react else "false".
+Checks if a user reacted to a message with the provided emoji.
+Returns "true" if the user did react otherwise, "false".

 ## Syntax
 ```